CRISES IN THE CAPITALIST SYSTEM

 • Sources of cheap labor.

-For example, Germany fought France in the Franco-Prussian War of 1870–1871, annexing the coal-rich territories of Alsace and Lorraine, which became a major reason of enemity.
+For example, Germany fought France in Franco-Prussian War of 1870–1871, annexing coal-rich territories of Alsace and Lorraine, creating enemity between France and Germany.

 2. Unequal Division of Colonies.

-However, the division was seen as unfair by countries like Italy, which received fewer colonies compared to Britain, which obtained a “lion’s share.”
+However, partition was seen unfair by countries like Italy, which received fewer colonies compared to Britain, which obtained a “lion’s share.”

-This colonial dissatisfaction sowed hatred and rivalry among European powers.
+Colonial dissatisfaction sowed hatred and rivalry among European powers, leading to WWI.

 3. Formation of Military Alliances.

-In the late 19th and early 20th centuries there was formation of hostile military alliances:
+In the late 19th and early 20th centuries there was formation of hostile military groups:

 • Triple Alliance: Germany (1879 with Austria), Austria-Hungary, and later Italy (1882).